cloudfoundry/cf-acceptance-tests/README.md

 `ssh`| Diego |This test group tests our ability to communicate with Diego apps via ssh, scp, and sftp.
 `v3`| Diego| This test group contains tests for the next-generation v3 Cloud Controller API.
 As of this writing, the v3 API is not officially supported.
 `isolation_segments` | Diego | This test group requires that Diego be deployed with a minimum of 2 cells.
 One of those cells must have been deployed with a `placement_tag`.
 If the deployment has been deployed with a routing isolation segment, `isolation_segment_domain` must also be set.
 `routing_isolation_segments` | Diego | This group tests that requests to isolated apps are only routed through isolated routers, and vice versa.
 It requires all of the setup for the isolation segments test suite.
 Additionally, a minimum of two Gorouter instances must be deployed.
 One instance must be configured with the property `routing_table_sharding_mode: shared-and-segments`.
 The other instance must have the properties `routing_table_sharding_mode: segments` and `isolation_segments: [YOUR_PLACEMENT_TAG_HERE]`.
 The `isolation_segment_name` in the CATs properties must match the `placement_tag` and `isolation_segment`.`isolation_segment_domain` must be set and traffic to that domain should go to the isolated router.
-CF deployment must also be updated with the property `properties.cc.diego.temporary_local_apps: true`.
 `credhub`|Diego|Tests CredHub-delivered Secure Service credentials in the service binding.
 [CredHub configuration][credhub-secure-service-credentials] is required to run these tests.

 ## Contributing